kbroman/hipsteR/index.md

 R seems stuck in 2001.
 I keep finding out about &ldquo;new&rdquo; R functions (like `replicate`, which was new in _2003_).

-This is a tutorial for people like me.
+This is a tutorial for people like me, or people who were taught by people like me.

 ### Switch to knitr